 CS314 Startup - Things to Do

-Exam Dates Placed the date and time for exams 1 and 2 on your schedule.
+Exam Dates Place the dates and times for exams 1 and 2 on your schedule.
 Exams 1 and 2 are given outside regular lecture hours.
-Exam 1 is Wednesday, September 25, 6:45 - 9:15 pm and exam 2 is Wednesday, October 30, 6:45 - 9:15 pm.
-If you have a valid academic conflict (lecture for another class, lab, or exam in another class) email Mike at scottm@cs.utexas.edu asap to set up an alternate time.
+Exam 1 is Thursday, September 25, 6:45 - 9:15 pm and exam 2 is Wednesday, October 29, 6:45 - 9:15 pm.
+If you have a valid academic conflict (lecture for another class, lab, or exam in another class) email Mike at scottm@cs.utexas.edu ASAP to set up an alternate time.

 Ed Discussion Verify you can access the course Question and Answer tool, Ed Discussion via Canvas.
 Canvas -> CS314 -> Ed Discussion.
 Post your questions regarding the course content and logistics to Ed Discussion.